 - Verify the wire connections are not frayed and are securely connected with wire nuts.

 - Remote and wall controls often come with default factory settings.
 So if your neighbors recently purchased a new fan, they could very well be controlling yours.
 When installing a new ceiling fan, create a unique frequency.
 See Del Mar Fans & Lighting's article on how to change the frequency on your fan remote.

 If your ceiling fan is not moving air, use the steps below to determine the cause:

 - Confirm the ceiling fan is spinning in the right direction.
 See Del Mar Fans & Lighting's article on ceiling fan direction.

-- Verify the ceiling fan is suspended far away enough from the ceiling.
-A fan that is too close ceiling or wall provides poor airflow.
+- Verify the ceiling fan is suspended to hang between 7-8 feet from the floor so the air is reaching the ground.
+Also, a fan that is too close to the ceiling or wall will provide poor airflow.
 See Del Mar Fans & Lighting's ceiling fan installation guide for additional tips.

 - Consider using a longer downrod that allows the ceiling fan to hang at least eight - nine feet from the floor.

 - If you have an older ceiling fan, turn it off for a few minutes and then carefully touch the base to see if it's hot.
 If so, you may need a new fan motor or bearings.

 Do you have a ceiling fan problem that is not listed above?
 Let us know!
 Leave a comment below.